Sudhiksha03v/Sudhiksha03v/README.md

 👩‍💻 AI Engineer fairly, can build with MERN & ML.
 DApps interest me.

-✨ Have a knack for clean code, Good UX.
+✨ Have a knack for clean code, good UX.
 Side quests in tech? always up!

 🫱🏼‍🫲🏼 Open to Discussions & Collabs. 📬Reach out: <a href="mailto:ksha33yesvee@gmail.com">ksha33yesvee@gmail.com</a>